koestler/go-iotdevice/README.md

                                                            # The rules are applied in order beginning with IncludeRegisters (highest priority) and ending with DefaultInclude (lowest priority).
       IncludeRegisters:                                    # optional, default empty, if a register is on this list, it is returned
       SkipRegisters:                                       # optional, default empty, if a register is on this list, it is not returned
-        - Temperature                                      # for BMV devices without a temperature sensor connect
+        - Temperature                                      # for BMV devices without a temperature sensor connected
         - AuxVoltage                                       # for BMV devices without a mid- or starter-voltage reading
       IncludeCategories:                                   # optional, default empty, all registers of the given category that are not explicitly skipped are returned
       SkipCategories:                                      # optional, default empty, all registers of the given category that are not explicitly included are not returned
-        - Settings                                         # for solar devices it might make sense to not fetch / output the settings
+        - Settings                                         # for solar devices it might make sense to not fetch/output the settings
       DefaultInclude: True                                 # optional, default true,  whether to return the registers that do not match any include/skip rule
     RestartInterval: 200ms                                 # optional, default 200ms, how fast to restart the device if it fails / disconnects
     RestartIntervalMaxBackoff: 1m                          # optional, default 1m; when it fails, the restart interval is exponentially increased up to this maximum